tjbladez/impact-entity-collection/readme.md

 ## Collection of impact related entities and servers ##

-Here you will find a collection of useful entities, servers, plugins including for multiplayer that are constantly coming up during conversations on `#impactjs` IRC channel
+Here you will find a collection of useful entities, servers, plugins including ones for multiplayer that are constantly coming up during conversations on `#impactjs` IRC channel.

+Most of the code is written in [CoffeeScript](http://jashkenas.github.com/coffee-script/) so just compile it to js if you need javascript versions.

 ### Servers